 Now, if you are ready to spread a little more liberally, you may pick the Honeywell Air Touch-S8 air purifier.

-This one works well in Large Bedrooms, Kitchen, and Drawing Rooms.
+This one works well in Large Bedrooms, kitchens, and Drawing Rooms.
 Additionally, here you also get an Auto Mode, which automatically enhances the air quality using specialized dust sensors.

 It also offers – single-touch airspeed adjustment in four levels (1-3, Turbo).
 Moreover, there is a real-time air quality indicator that shows whether the air is Clean, Low Pollution, Medium Pollution, or High Pollution.